gabacode/infoscuola/README.md

 # infoscuola

-Parser for incoming emails and attachments with OCR and LLMs.
+This app automates the parsing of incoming emails and attachments using OCR (Optical Character Recognition) and LLMs (Large Language Models).
+It generates concise summaries of school notices (or any other documents) and forwards them to a specified list of email addresses, ensuring key information is quickly accessible.

-The application is used to automatically send summaries of school notices and their attachments to a list of email addresses, but it can be applied to any usage really.
+Adaptable for various applications, it’s designed to simplify document processing, enhance productivity, and keep everyone informed.

 Play safe and enjoy!